sportsdunia logo

 The stadium is known as the "Home of Cricket."
 Lord's Cricket Ground in London has a rich history and heritage of the game.
 Fans will be surprised to learn that it is also one of the smallest cricket stadium in the world.
 Despite its historic pedigree, Lord's straight boundaries can be very small, ranging from 65 to 69 metres, making it a surprisingly batting-friendly stadium under the correct conditions.
 It was founded in 1814, is renowned for its famous pavilion, the slope across the ground, and its link with some of cricket's most epic moments.

 In terms of size, however, it provides batters with a genuine possibility to clear the ropes, especially when aiming down the ground or towards the shorter sides.
+The seating capacity of the stadium is 30,000.
 The pitch initially favours swing bowlers, but once batters settle down, the smaller boundaries come into play.
 This has resulted in numerous high-scoring encounters, particularly in white-ball cricket.
 This ranks among the top 10 smallest cricket stadiums in the world.

 Advertisement